 There are different reasons why individuals become investment bankers (ibankers).
 Why they yearn to practice the sacred art of investment banking (ibanking).
-Though there are people who enter this esoteric world of high finance by pure chance, and with little effort, they are anomalies.
+Though some people enter this esoteric world of high finance by pure chance, and with little effort, they are anomalies.
 In the vast majority of cases deep-seated motivations propel the uninitiated to persevere until the gates of entry to that prestigious world open before them and they finally break into investment banking.

-Most of those motivations can be grouped into a handful of categories (see diagram above for examples).
-They also explain why so many bankers agree to work unusually long hours, to put up with abnormally high levels of stress and to sacrifice personal and leisure time.
+Most of those motivations can be grouped into categories.
+They explain why so many bankers agree to work unusually long hours, put up with abnormally high levels of stress and sacrifice so much personal and leisure time.
 Take a look at the faces of people who have been in the business for over 10 years, especially in a front office role.
-Many wear their sacrifice on their face – though too few of them realise this.
+Many wear their sacrifice on their face.
+Sadly, few of them realise this.

 Hypnosis: dangling a shiny pendulum

 For many there’s a psychological attraction.
 After being mesmerized by the words and countenance of recent graduates in polished suits at campus recruiting events dreamy-eyed candidates are propelled to put forth an application.
 I recall one banking workshop where the speaker, a young banker, left his key chain on the panel table before getting up to speak at a podium.
 Every one of us noticed the Ferrari emblem of the prancing horse.
 When the workshop came to an end, my friend Noah nearly trampled two girls as he ran up to speak to the banker.
 Never mind that the speaker has had stress-induced diarrhoea for the past month, working round the clock to make a deal happen, and has been literally pissing out his ass every morning at work.

 Benjamins (US) / dosh (UK) / fric (French) / dinero (Spanish) / foulous (Arabic) / qián (Chinese)